 Bread Week 7: Sometime in January I came across an article that linked to a recipe for bread from My New Roots that promised to change my life.
 What caught my eye about this loaf of bread was that it was not only gluten-free - it had no flours in it whatsoever.
 Not that I mind using rice flour and sorghum flour and almond meal and cornmeal and grinding oats and coconut and so on, but it's nice to find recipes that don't involve substitutions for flour.
 This bread recipe took no leavening and promised to be hearty, crusty, and healthy.

 It's a good loaf of bread to have for breakfast; I also bet it would be great with a hearty, earthy stew.
 I'm not sure that this loaf of bread has changed my life, but I am glad that it exists.

-1/2 tsp salt (originally 1 tsp, which I thought was too much)
+- 1/2 teaspoon salt (originally 1 teaspoon, which I thought was too much)

-1 tbsp maple syrup (I ran out, so I included some honey)
+- 1 tablespoon maple syrup (I ran out, so I included some honey)

 Preheat oven to 350F.
 Bake bread in loaf pan for 20 minutes.
 Flip loaf onto a wire baking rack or broiler pan, or a baking sheet if necessary.
 (If you use a baking sheet, the bottom will be pale from the lack of air circulation.)
 Bake the bread, bottom-side up, for another 40 minutes, until the bread sounds hollow when tapped.
 Cool completely before slicing.